-Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment Regulatory Limit (MCL, TT or AL) Likely Source of Contamination EP A A 353.2 Method Nitrate/Nitrate as N No 9/26/17 0.364 mg/L mg/L 10.0 Nitrate is the primary source of nitrogen for plants, and it occurs naturally in soil and water.
+Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment Regulatory Limit (MCL, TT or AL) Likely Source of Contamination EPA A 353.2 Method Nitrate/Nitrate as N No 8/14/18 0.391 mg/L mg/L 10.0 Nitrate is the primary source of nitrogen for plants, and it occurs naturally in soil and water.
 Sources of excess nitrate in water include fertilizers, septic systems, wastewater treatment lagoons, animal wastes, industrial wastes and food processing wastes.

+As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.

-Lead EPA Method 200.9 & Copper EPA Method 200.7

-Lead No 9/26/17 <0.0010 mg/L 0.015 Lead, a metal found in natural deposits, is commonly used in household plumbing materials and water service lines Copper No 09/26/17 0.243 mg/L 1.3 Most copper contamination in drinking water happens in the water delivery system, as a result of corrosion of the copper pipes or fittings.
+Lead EPA Method 200.9 & Copper EPA Method 200.7 Lead No 9/26/17 <0.0010 mg/L 0.015 Lead, a metal found in natural deposits, is commonly used in household plumbing materials and water service lines Copper No 09/26/17 0.243 mg/L 1.3 Most copper contamination in drinking water happens in the water delivery system, as a result of corrosion of the copper pipes or fittings.
 Copper piping and fittings are widely used in household plumbing.

-The level presented represents the 90^{th} percentile of the 5 sites tested.
+The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90^{th} percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 5 samples were collected and the 90^{th} percentile value was 0.243 mg/L. The action level for copper was not exceeded at any of the sites tested.
+The 90th percentile is equal to or greater than 90% of the copper and lead values detected at your water system.
+In this case, 5 samples were collected at your water system and the 90th percentile value for copper was the 0.243 value and the 90th percentile value for lead was the 0.0010 value.
+The action level for copper and lead were not exceeded at any of the sites tested.